adobe/pdfservices-python-sdk-samples/README.md

 # Samples for the Adobe PDFServices Python SDK

-This sample project helps you get started with the Adobe PDFServices Python SDK which currently has only Extract PDF Operation.
+This sample project helps you get started with the Adobe PDFServices Python SDK which currently has Extract PDF and Autotag PDF Operations.

-The sample classes illustrate how to perform PDF-related extraction (extracting content of PDF in user friendly structured format) using the SDK.
+The sample classes illustrate how to perform PDF-related extraction (extracting content of PDF in user friendly structured format) and autotagging (tagging content of PDF with rich structural information) using the SDK.

 ## Prerequisites
 The sample application has the following requirements: